tarunadhikari/acad/_pages/about.md

 ---

 # About
 I am **Tarun Adhikari**, a dedicated Workshop Instructor and Senior Technical Assessor, committed to nurturing the future of vocational education and empowering students for success.
-With over **15 years** of industry experience, my passion lies in helping individuals thrive in their careers.
+With over **15 years** of domain experience integrated with academic institutions and others, my passion lies in helping individuals thrive in their careers.

 As a Workshop Instructor at **Govt.
 Industrial Training Institute Hijli**, I play a pivotal role in guiding aspiring professionals.
 My expertise lies in **Electronics Mechanic** training, where I employ innovative workshops, engaging demonstrations, and hands-on sessions to enhance students' understanding and proficiency.